LAW FIRM IN BANGLADESH TRW LOGO TAHMIDUR RAHMAN

 (h)The licensed organization must provide all information as required by the Authority and extend all co-operation in carrying out any inspection and investigation by the Authority.

-Screenshot 2019 10 17 at 7.02.42 PM
+Screenshot 2019 10 17 At 7.02.42 Pm

 “TRW is Considered as one of the leading firms in Investment Law in Dhaka, Bangladesh”